PRTProject.com - The future of transportation

 Transition

-Aside from the actual system design, the most difficult logistical effort will be the migration from one system to the other.
+Aside from the actual system design, the most difficult logistical effort will be the transition from one system to the other.
 Rather than attempt to convert an entire city at once, logical sized neighborhood zones would be converted one after another.
-During the transition automobiles would be parked in garage structures and parking lots at the perimeter of the zone with free transportation between home and automobile.
+During the transition automobiles would be parked in garage structures or parking lots at the perimeter of the zones.
 Once a zone is completed, users would travel to their automobile via the PRT.
-As more and more regions are converted to the PRT, people would gradually lose the need for their automobile.
+As more and more regions are converted to the PRT, people will gradually lose the need for their automobile.

 Initial Installations

-The early PRT installations would occur in controlled environments, such as a new retirement community.
-This would allow for both automobiles and the PRT to run concurrently, providing a smooth transition between the two.
+The early PRT installations would occur in controlled environments, such as retirement communities.
+This would allow for both automobiles and PRT to run concurrently, providing a smooth transition between the two systems.
 The greater goal of the PRT system is to replace the automobile, but this scenario minimizes the disruption to the community while the PRT system is undergoing development and tuning.

 Another good candidate for early installations would be any isolated communities, such as islands or remote locations.
 A good example would be Catalina Island, California...